 While the specific cause of each case of cerebral palsy may be unknown, the most common cause currently is prematurity.
-Infection, prenatal stroke or genetic problems can also cause brain damage that leads to cerebral palsy.
+Infection, prenatal stroke or genetic problems also can cause brain damage that lead to cerebral palsy.

 Start treatment early

-Treatment plans have changed in recent decades.
-“Our specialists are a great team to treat the whole situation,” Meilahn said.
+“Our specialists are a great team to treat the whole situation,” Martin said.

 These specialists can assess children’s abilities and needs.
 Bracing or orthopedic surgery addresses deformities.
 Speech therapy can work with muscle control in the mouth and tongue to improve swallowing and communication.